WordPress/gutenberg/docs/how-to-guides/data-basics/5-adding-a-delete-button.md

 }
 ```

-The `error` object comes from the `@wordpress/api-fetch` and contains information about the failure reason.
+The `error` object comes from the `@wordpress/api-fetch` and contains information about the error.
 It has the following properties:

 * `message` – a human-readable error message such as `Invalid post ID`.
 * `code` – a string-based error code such as `rest_post_invalid_id`.
 To learn about all possible error codes you'd need to refer to the [`/v2/pages` endpoint's source code](https://github.com/WordPress/wordpress-develop/blob/2648a5f984b8abf06872151898e3a61d3458a628/src/wp-includes/rest-api/endpoints/class-wp-rest-revisions-controller.php#L226-L230).